decatur/ansatz17/README.md

 ```
 ## Returns
 ```
+ast         Linked list of nodes representing an Abstract Syntax Tree

-ast         Abstract syntax tree as a linear lists of reductions parseError  An error string if a parse error has occured
+parseError  An error string if a parse error has occured
 ```

 # Examples
 ```
 ast = parse('1.2+3.14')